D3Ext/WEF/README.md

 ## ⭕ REQUIREMENTS:
 You need a few tools, but don't worry because the framework detect your OS and install the dependencies if you don't have them:
-> Don't install them manually, WEF take care of that
+> Don't install them manually, WEF takes care of that

     aircrack-ng
     reaver